-The Urban Design Forum is a destination for international visionaries to share recent work and research.
-Our international programs foster dialogue between New York and other cities pioneering new approaches to housing, infrastructure and open space.
+Global Exchange fosters dialogue between New York and other cities pioneering new approaches to housing, infrastructure and open space.4>

+In 2015, the Urban Design Forum explored China’s great urban migration.
 Over the last 30 years, more than 200 million people have migrated from the countryside to China’s cities, and officials plan to relocate another 250 million rural residents over the next decade.
-55% of China’s population is now living in cities.
 What are the consequences of this vast urban shift?
-On May 6, the More